DeltaE/regionalization_script/README.md

 ## Output files

 * .csv file for the map:
-	* the same nodata value is used for this file as the area map from the original input file
+	* The same nodata value is used for this file as the area map from the original input file
 * .csv file for the legend:
 	* Contains the region number and names that were used in the